lmjr/subjecting-history/README.md

 subjecting-history
 ==================

-Child theme for the IFBook-CommentPressTheme-f2ec26f theme
+Child theme for the CommentPressTheme (https://github.com/IFBook/CommentPressTheme).

+== Installation ==

+Install and activate the subjecting-history theme by doing the following:

+1. Unzip the .zip file into `/wp-content/themes/commentpress`
+2. Activate the theme
+3. Visit settings pages and configure theme
+4. You are done!